-Computer Science underpins the exciting information revolution we've been living through in the past few years: the Internet and the web, mobile phones, wireless networks, digital audio and video, social networking, massively multiplayer games, 3D films, online banking.
+Computer Science underpins the exciting information revolution we've been living through in the past few years: the Internet and the web, mobile phones, wireless networks, digital audio and video, social networking, massively multiplayer games, 3D films and the advent of autonomous robots.
 What these widely disparate activities have in common is the central role that Computer Science plays in their invention and continued development.

 The Computer Science course at Cambridge provides a mixture of theory and practical aspects of the subject, with the aim of giving graduates an understanding of principles that will outlast today's technology, and help them invent tomorrow's.
 The subject, after 50 years of rapid advance, remains interdisciplinary, with links to linguistics and psychology as well as the more obvious mathematics and engineering.